Postgraduate study is an effective way to enhance your knowledge and improve your employability in constantly evolving markets.1

-More Australians are undertaking postgraduate studies than ever before, and they remain a valued commodity among employers.
-According to the 2017 edition of the Australian jobs report published by the Australian Government's Department of Employment, the median weekly earnings of holders of postgraduate degrees in 2015 was 18% more than those whose highest level of post-school qualification was a bachelor's degree1.
+According to the 2018 edition of the Australian jobs report published by the Australian Government's Department of Employment, the median weekly earnings of holders of postgraduate degrees in 2016 was 20% more than those whose highest level of post-school qualification was a bachelor's degree.2

-The Program combines theoretical and practical learning to provide graduates with the skills to get ahead, and pursue specialist roles such as forensic or litigation accounting.
+The CA Program combines theoretical and practical learning to provide graduates with the skills to get ahead, and possibly go on to pursue specialist roles such as forensic or litigation accounting.

 Whether you're looking to get ahead in your career or expand into something new, postgraduate study could be just the ticket.